maestrano/maestrano-ruby/README.md

   # ==> App ID & API key
   # Your application App ID and API key which you can retrieve on http://maestrano.com
   # via your cloud partner dashboard.
-  # For testing you can retrieve/generate an api_key from the API Sandbox directly
+  # For testing you can retrieve/generate an api.id and api.key from the API Sandbox directly
   # on http://api-sandbox.maestrano.io
   #
   config.api.id = (config.environment == 'production' ? 'prod_app_id' : 'sandbox_app_id')